-The graduation requirements for any individual student are determined either by the catalog that was effective for the academic year when the student was admitted in the major or the catalog effective for the academic year when the student graduates.
+The graduation requirements for any individual student are normally determined by the catalog that was effective when the student admitted in the major.
+A student may choose to follow the catalog effective for the semester when the student expects to complete his/her graduation requirements.
+To change catalogs, a student must file a Change of Academic